ahalxq/vaeprs/README.md

 1. Preprocessing: The script preprocess.sh extracts selected variants and individuals from the entire genotype data and creates numpy arrays for each individual, where each line is a sample and each column is a genetic variant.

-2. LD pruning and p-value thresholding: The script prune.sh uses PLINK to prune variants with r threshold 0.1 and p-value threshold 1e-6.
+2. LD pruning and p-value thresholding: The script prune.sh uses PLINK to further prune selected variants with r threshold 0.1 and p-value threshold 1e-6.

 3. Model Training: The script vae_modules.eur.py is used to train the VAE-PRS model with a selected trait.